TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

 })
 ```

-Notice two details about this code snippet.
+Notice three details about this code snippet.
 First, since we still want the editor to use the [Built-In Block Types](/docs/block-types#built-in-block-types), we add `defaultBlockSchema` to our custom block schema.
 Second, the key which we use for the custom image block is the same string we use for its type.
 Make sure that this is always the case for your own custom blocks.
+Finally, we provide the type of our schema as a type argument to `BlockNoteEditor`.

 And we're done!
 You now know how to create custom blocks and add them to the editor.
 Head to [Manipulating Blocks](/docs/manipulating-blocks) to see what you can do with them in the editor.